dasch-swiss/ark-resolver/README.md

   resource IRIs and ARK URLs, using the same configuration file.

-For usage information, run `./ark.py --help`, and see the sample configuration file `ark-config.ini` and the sample project registry `ark-registry.ini`.
+For usage information, run `./ark.py --help`, and see the sample configuration file `ark-config.ini` and the sample project registry file `ark-registry.ini`.

-In the sample configuration, the redirect URLs are Knora API URLs, but it is recommended that in production, redirect URLs should refer to human-readable representations provided by a user interface.
+In the sample registry file, the redirect URLs are Knora API URLs, but it is recommended that in production, redirect URLs should refer to human-readable representations provided by a user interface.